 Saturnalia - by our current calendar it is usually listed as December 17 through December 23.
 Originally - by the old Calendar - covered the 25th.
 Besides honoring Saturn, the goddess Ops, goddess of abundance, was celebrated via gifts and feasts - probably on December 19th.

-Mithras - Roman god, who was a resurrected god, who was worshiped at Saturnalia, He was supposed to have been born on December 25th.
+Mithras - Mithra was a Roman god, who was a resurrected god, who was worshiped at Saturnalia, He was supposed to have been born on December 25th.
 Apparently very popular in the Roman Legion.

 Solstice - December 21 by our current calendar, fell on December 25th in the old calendar.
 Celebrated the return of the light - the end of the shortening of the days, and the beginning of the lengthening of the days.